 What I like most about multilingualism and language learning is the spirit of spontaneous cooperation and mutual support that they can foster in all sorts of people.
 In many every-day situations we manage to communicate and understand each other, even if we speak a language in more or less different ways.
 When I try to express myself in Spanish, my Spanish-speaking friends often laugh.
 But they still help me by being patient, trying to understand me and instinctively suggesting the words I need.
 And, if necessary, we can always throw in a sentence in English, Italian, French or other languages which we somehow share.

-In my role as an MHRA Research Associate on the Creative Multilingualism programme, I work on Italy’s linguistic history, especially the late medieval period, with a particular view to assessing historical evidence for intelligibility (or its absence) between speakers of different Italian dialects.
+In my role as an MHRA Research Associate on the Creative Multilingualism programme, I worked on Italy’s linguistic history, especially the late medieval period, with a particular view to assessing historical evidence for intelligibility (or its absence) between speakers of different Italian dialects.

 For an overview of my research interests and publications see: http://www.mod-langs.ox.ac.uk/people/a-carlucci